carmenbianca/report-liferay/report.md

 ### Copyright assignment {#copyright-assignment}

-Liferay Portal uses a policy of \gls{copyright} assignment.
+Liferay Portal uses a policy of \gls{copyright-assignment}.
 This means that all third-party contributors to Liferay Portal must sign an agreement wherein they transfer ("assign") their \gls{copyright} to Liferay.
 If the agreement is not signed, then the contributions are not accepted. [@liferay-cla]